ARYANK-08/aiwitharyan/AWS/README.md

   - **Self-Contained**: Environments encapsulate everything needed to run the software.
   - **Efficiency**: Faster to launch, stop, or terminate compared to virtual machines.

+> [!NOTE]
+> Containers are smaller than virtual machines (VMs) and do not have a complete operating system.
+Instead, they use a virtualized OS and run as resource-isolated processes.

+Feel free to adjust or expand as needed!

 ## What is Docker?
 - **Definition**: Docker is a software platform that facilitates building, testing, and deploying applications quickly.
 - **Containers**: Run on Docker and are created from images (templates).